THE STEVE HARVEY SHOW — 10 Facts About The 1990s Sitcom

 5. A TV Icon plays his mom.

 In the season one episode That’s My Mama, Steve’s mother is played by All In The Family and The Jeffersons star Isabel Sanford.
-The title of the show is an homage to the African-American sitcom of the same name that aired on ABC during the 1974 and ’75 seasons, featuring Clifton Davis (Sherman Hemsley’s co-star on Amen) and Good Times supporting players Helen Martin (Weeping Wanda) and Theodore “Teddy” Wilson (Sweet Daddy Williams).
+The title of the show is an homage to the African-American sitcom of the same name that aired on ABC during the 1974 and ’75 seasons, featuring Clifton Davis and Good Times supporting players Helen Martin (Weeping Wanda) and Theodore “Teddy” Wilson (Sweet Daddy Williams).

 6. A Saturday Night Live cast member has a recurring role.

-Kenan Thompson has been on Saturday Night Live since 2003.
+Kenan Thompson began the longest tenure for any cast member in Saturday Night Live history, he had a recurring role on The Steve Harvey Show.
 But before he began the longest tenure for any cast member in SNL’s 44-season history, Thompson had a recurring role on The Steve Harvey Show.
 He appeared in four episodes as Junior along with his Kenan & Kel and Good Burger co-star Kel Mitchell.
 Kenan also does a merciless Steve Harvey imitation on SNL that has inspired Harvey to playfully threaten to “knock his a** out.”

 7. The series pays homage to African-American TV stars of the 1970s.